2016 has been a pretty big year of travel for us. We’ve managed to fit quite a bit into the past 12 months.

 Other Offsets + bonuses

 This is the first time that I’ve been able to get some freebies from blogging, which means that the total cost of our travels doesn’t include some accommodation that we would have paid for otherwise.
-I ended up getting 6 free nights from my friends at HI USA in exchange for honest reviews in blog posts and social media promotion.
+I ended up getting 6 free nights from my friends at Hostelling International in exchange for honest reviews in blog posts and social media promotion.

-I also took part in 2 press trips: One to Providence in June, and one to Finland in July.
+I also took part in 2 press trips: One to Rhode Island in June, and one to Aland and the Finnish Archipelago in July.
 These press trips were entirely free for me (including transport and meals) and accounted for 8 of my travel days.

 - Free nights: Approx $620